galasa-dev/cli/docs/generated/galasactl_streams_delete.md

 ```
   -h, --help          Displays the options for the 'streams delete' command.
-      --name string   An optional field indicating the name of a test stream
+      --name string   A mandatory field indicating the name of a test stream.
 ```

 ### Options inherited from parent commands